Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 Trust your teams.
 Give them the right tools, support their growth, and watch innovation flourish.

-### Smell 2.
-Sales teams own customer contact, and prioritise features
+---

+### Smell 2: Sales-Driven Feature Prioritization

 Even an excellent sales team is likely incentivised by keeping the customer happy, rather than what the customer needs, or what’s best for the product.
 This leads to conflicting product strategies, and according to the proverb, “if you chase two rabbits, you will not catch either one”.